daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 Explore the Microsoft Defender landing page.

-1. Open the browser tab for the Microsoft 365 security home page.
+1. Open the browser tab for the Microsoft Defender home page.
 If you previously closed the browser, open Microsoft Edge.
 In the address bar, enter **https://admin.microsoft.com** and sign in with the admin credentials for the Microsoft 365 tenant provided by your authorized lab hoster (ALH), to access the Microsoft 365 admin center.
 From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Security**.
 A new browser page opens to the welcome page of the Microsoft Defender portal.

 1. The home page of the Microsoft Defender portal shows many of the common cards that security teams need.
 The composition of cards and data is dependent on the user role.
 Scroll through the page to view the default set of cards for your role as global admin.